 3. It’s all about rooftop bars

 Hong Kong is a city of lights, and it is best viewed outside at night from a rooftop bar.
-Some rooftop bars on Hong Kong island that are worth checking out:
+Some rooftop bars that are worth checking out:

 - Ce La Vie – Lan Kwai Fung (LKF), for the 2 for 1 on select drinks between 3pm and 9pm daily

 - Sugar – Quarry Bay, for the free popcorn snacks, and relaxed vibe